-Trump Backs Conflicting Gun Measures While Negotiating With Lawmakers On TV
+Trump Angers Conservatives Over Guns While Negotiating With Lawmakers On TV

 Cornyn is still supporting his incremental, bipartisan bill co-authored with Murphy, the Connecticut Democrat, to improve the current background check system.
 But without broad agreement in the Senate, the legislation could easily get bogged down in more controversial gun debates.

-"It's pretty clear to me that we're not going to get that consent agreement so that means [Senate Majority Leader Mitch McConnell] is going to have to make a decision on how to proceed and how much floor time he's willing to commit to this," Cornyn said.
+"It's pretty clear to me that we're not going to get that consent agreement, so that means [Senate Majority Leader Mitch McConnell] is going to have to make a decision on how to proceed and how much floor time he's willing to commit to this," Cornyn said.

-Earlier in the week Cornyn has expressed hope that Congress could act on the bill this week, but he said today it is clear that will not happen.
+Earlier in the week Cornyn expressed hope that Congress could act on the bill this week, but he said Wednesday it is clear that will not happen.
 Like many lawmakers, he was candid that this gun debate may again yield no tangible legislative results.

 "I think the deadline is going to be the next mass shooting.
 It's only a matter of time, and if we don't do something I think there's going to be a heavy price to pay," he said.

-Note: A previous version of this story misspelled Rep. Ted Deutch's last name as Deutsch.